H. Conrad Cunningham

 Moving right to left folding function mf

-applies map function f
+applies map function f to

 next element